A Phase Lag between Disk and Corona in GRMHD Simulations of Precessing Tilted Accretion Disks: Results

-Figure~\ref{fig:tiltvst}(a,b), shows the evolution of tilt and precession angles (as calculated in \citealt{Liska2018A}) for the disc, corona and jets, allowing us to quantitatively study the phase lags.
-The precession angle increases quasi-monotonically at approximately the same rate in both models, reaching $200^{\circ}-400^{\circ}$ by the simulation's end.
-This differs from our previous work \citep{Liska2018A}, where the disc stopped precessing after $40^{\circ}$ due to viscous expansion of the thicker disc.
-The phase lag between disc and corona, $\Delta\mathcal{P}$, in Fig.~\ref{fig:tiltvst}(e,f) initially peaks at $\Delta\mathcal{P}\sim30^{\circ}-50^{\circ}$ before stabilizing between $\Delta\mathcal{P}\sim10^{\circ}-20^{\circ}$.
-The minimum in both models coincides with a peak in jet power (Fig.~\ref{fig:time}(e,f)), suggesting jet (which is aligned with the inner disc) and corona try to push each other into alignment.
-In both models the disc-corona-jet system aligns as a whole with the BH on the viscous timescale, from the initial $\mathcal T = 60^\circ$ to $\mathcal T\sim30^\circ$ at $t=10^5r_g/c$.
-This could be due to misaligned angular momentum mixing and cancellation between annuli at different phases of precession (see Fig.~\ref{fig:radplot}(c,d) and \citealt{Liska2018A}; see also \citealt{Sorathia2013}).
-This is different from \citet{bp75} alignment, which occurs on time-scales much shorter than the viscous timescale and is expected to affect the inner regions of the disc.
+Figure~\ref{fig:tiltvst}(a,b), shows the time evolution of net tilt $\mathcal T$ and precession $\mathcal P$ angles (see \citep{Liska2018A, Liska2018C} for definitions) for the disc, corona and jets, allowing us to quantitatively study the phase lags.
+We caution that the precession frequency depends sensitively on the size of the disc, which is ultimately set by the simulation setup.
+However, since disc precession period can be estimated by integrating the total LT torque (e.g. \citealt{Fragile2007,Liska2018A}), a thick disc of such a size is expected in some models for the hard state \citep{Esin1997}.
+In both of our models, $\mathcal P$ increases quasi-monotonically at approximately the same rate, reaching $200^{\circ}{-}400^{\circ}$.
+This differs from our previous work \citep{Liska2018A}, where the disc stopped precessing at $\mathcal P \simeq 40^{\circ}$ due to very fast viscous expansion of the thicker, $h/r=0.3$, disc (see also Sec.~\ref{sec:introduction}).
+The phase lag between the disc and corona, $\Delta\mathcal{P}$, in Fig.~\ref{fig:tiltvst}(e,f) initially peaks at $\Delta\mathcal{P}\sim50^{\circ}$ before stabilizing at $\Delta\mathcal{P}\sim10^{\circ}$.
+There is a strong correlation between the phase lag and jet power (Fig.~\ref{fig:time}(e,f)), suggesting that the corona does not only disrupt the jet (if it is weak) when the phase lag is large, but that the initially disc-aligned jet can also torque the corona into (partial) alignment with itself.
+In both models the disc-corona-jet system slowly evolves as a whole toward alignment with the BH on the viscous timescale, from the initial $\mathcal T = 60^\circ$ to $\mathcal T\sim30^\circ$ at $t=10^5r_g/c$.
+This global alignment mode differs (see \citep{Liska2018C}), from the Bardeen\&Petterson alignment \citep{bp75}, which only affects the inner disc and occurs on time-scales much shorter than the viscous timescale of the outer disc.
+Both alignment modes might be caused due to the turbulent mixing (and cancellation) of misaligned angular momentum in a warp \citep{Sorathia2013}, especially when the precession angle shows a steep dependence on radius (Fig.~\ref{fig:radplot}(c,d)).
+Since we have a finitely sized disc and this global alignment happens on the viscous time we expect that this global alignment mode will disappear if the disc is fed by misaligned angular momentum from an outer disc.